 Elizabeth’s work is anthologized in Oh, Baby!, The Orison Anthology, Views from the Loft, Riding Shotgun: Women Write About Their Mothers and My Red Couch and Other Stories on Seeking a Feminist Faith.
 She has published essays and short memoirs in The Christian Century, Fourth Genre, Many Mountains Moving, The Florida Review, and other literary and religious journals.

-Elizabeth is profiled in Jon Spayde’s new book, How to Believe, in which Spayde interviews a vast variety of people of faith as part of his own quest.
+Elizabeth is profiled in Jon Spayde’s book, How to Believe, in which Spayde interviews a vast variety of people of faith as part of his own quest.

 Information on hiring Elizabeth as a writing coach, teacher, or speaker.